khred/IDSM-Tutorial-Group-5/ISDM Project.md

 **Travel Company CEO(Business)**
 - How might we reduce work pressure for employees within a sufficient budget.
-- How might increase our profit,
+- How might increase our profit
 - How might we provide more high-quality services to Customers
 - How might we improve company value